nichol7s/timelines-site/pages/early-masking-countries.md

-Based on prior experiences some countries treated the pandemic as aerosol from the earliest opportunity and got their **own citizens** into masks, which is what you would do if you accepted it was airborne (or aerosols droplet nuclei -- all the same thing). **As well as masks, good broder controls, great quarantine and outstanding test & trace**.
+Based on prior experiences some countries treated the pandemic as aerosol from the earliest opportunity and got their **own citizens** into masks, which is what you would do if you accepted it was airborne (or aerosols droplet nuclei -- all the same thing). **As well as masks, good border controls, great quarantine and outstanding test & trace**.